DIT112-V21/group-03/README.md

 ### What you are going to make?

-Our product is a Smart Pet Buddy based on a smart car platform that provides users with the solution for improving their pet care routine.
-Smart Pet Buddy will play with your pet while you are busy with your Zoom meetings.
+Our product is a Smart Pet Buddy app based on a smart car platform that provides pet owners with the solution for improving their pet care routine through manual and automatic play sessions.
+Smart Pet Buddy will play with your pet while you are busy with your Zoom meetings via prescheduled movement patterns that will acivate your pet.
-Although you could also use it in manual mode while you are relaxing after another hard day at work.
+You could also use it in manual mode while you are relaxing after another hard day at work by remotely controlling the movement patterns.

 ### Why will you make it?